canopas/android-developer-roadmap-2023/README.md

 ### Practicle 7
 #### Develop Travel application
+* Implement app using one activity only
-*  App should have a bottom bar with 3 tabs: Destinations, Search, and Settings.
+* Home screen should have bottom bar with 3 tabs: Destinations, Search, and Settings.
 * The Destinations tab should display a list of popular travel destinations with images and descriptions.
 * The Search tab should Aalows the user to search for destinations
+  - Add search view to search different destination
+  - Show message to notify user when searched destination is not available
-* The Settings tab should allow the user to customize app settings such as language and notification preferences.
+* The Settings tab should allow the user to customize app settings
+  -  Add toggle button for notification and day/night theme settings.
+* App should preserve the state on tab change
+  - If user scrolled to the bottom in destinations screen, it should preserve scroll state when tab change.
+  - If user searched something on search screen, searched result should be there when navigate to seach tab from other tabs..
+  - If user changed setting's toggle, it should be stay as it is when user navigate between the tabs
 * Use dummy data for destinations

 ### Practicle 8
 #### Develop RecipeLister application
-* Add RecyclerView to display the list of recipes.
-* Each list item should show the recipe name and a short description.
-* Tapping a recipe should open a new fragment with the full recipe text.
 * The app should use a single Activity to manage the fragments.
+* App should have two fragments - Home & detail fragments
+* On Home fragment add RecyclerView to display the list of recipes.
+  - Each list item should show the recipe name and a short description.
+  - Tapping a recipe should open Detail Fragment.
+* On Detail fragment show full recipe detail with recipe image and description
-* The up button should be used to navigate back to the list of recipes.
+  - Add back button to navigate back to the list of recipes.
+* Use dummy data for recipes

 ### Practicle 9
 #### Implement App Browser
+* The app should use a single Activity to manage the fragments.
+* App should have two fragments - Home & browser fragments
-* The app will have an input field where the user can enter a URL and a button to initiate the process of opening the URL inside the app
+* On Home fragment add an input field where the user can enter a URL and a button to open url inside app.
-* Once the user enters a valid URL and clicks the button, a new fragment will slide up from the bottom of the screen, displaying the content of the URL within a web view.
+* Once the user enters a valid URL and clicks the button, slide up Browser fragment from the bottom of the screen
+  - This fragment will show the content of the URL within a web view.
-* The fragment will also have a button to close it.
+  - The fragment will also have a button to close it.
+  - Add a menu in action bar, which will have two option- copy and share the link
+    - Copy option should copy the link to the clipboard
+    - Share option should allow user to share link in other application
 * The state of the fragment should be preserved on configuration changes such as screen rotations.

 # Intent

 ### Practicle 10
 #### Develop QuickSend application
+* This will be single Activity app - QuickSendActivity
-* Allow user to send emails by entering the receiver's email address and email content.
+* QuickSendActivity allow user to send emails
-* The application should have a screen that contains two edit text fields: one for the receiver's email address and one for the email content.
+  - Add EditTextxs to input the receiver's email address and email content.
-* The user should enter the email address and content and then click on the send button to send the emai.
+  - Add button to send email
+    - On click of it, app should ask for app to choose to send mail on.

 ### Practicle 11
 #### Develop TalkEasy application
 * Allow users to send and receive messages between two activities.
+* The app will use a two Activity- Sender & Receiver Activity.
-* The first activity should have an edit text and a send button, and when the user enters a message and clicks on the send button, the message should be sent to the second activity.
+* The Sender activity should have an edit text and a send button
+  - When user enters a message and clicks on the send button, the message should be sent to the Receiver activity.
-* The second activity should have an edit text and a reply button, and when the user enters a reply message and clicks on the reply button, the replied message should be sent back to the first activity and displayed in a text view.
+* The Receiver activity should have an edit text and a reply button
+  - When the user enters a reply message and clicks on the reply button, the replied message should be sent back to the Sender activity and displayed in a text view.

 ### Practicle 12
 #### Create Deep Links to App Content
 * Implement app that handle incoming link
+* The app will use a one Activity- Home Activity
-* On Click of this link https://open.my.app?message={anymessage} system should open our application and show the message from link
+* On Click of this link https://open.my.app?message={anymessage} from anywhere, system should open Home Activity and show the message from link
-* Use intent-filter to handle deep link
+* Use intent-filter in manifest to handle deep link

 # Android Jetpack Compose

 ### Practicle 13
 #### Develop an interactive onboard screen for Fitness application
 * App will provide a guided introduction to the app's features and functionality
+* The app will use a one Activity- onboard Activity
-* The onboard screen should include a welcome message and an introduction to the app's primary features, such as tracking workouts, setting goals, and accessing workout routines.
+* The onboard composable should include a welcome message and an introduction to the app's primary features, such as tracking workouts, setting goals, and accessing workout routines.
-* The onboard screen should provide step-by-step instructions for using these features and include interactive elements such as buttons or sliders that allow the user to interact with the onboard screen
+  - The onboard screen should have interactive elements such as buttons or sliders that allow the user to interact with the onboard screen
+    - There should be next & previous button to go through features
+    - Add indicator to show pages
-* Add option to skip the onboarding process for users who are already familiar with the app's features.
+    - Add option to skip the onboarding process.
+* After onboard flow completion navigate user to Home composable
+  - Home composable should show basic tips & tricks related to fitness
+  - Add option to logout, on logout show onboard view.
 * Here's [UI for refrence](https://cdn.dribbble.com/users/2321513/screenshots/13623207/media/00046acbffbf953281b06b5bf4685dfd.mp4)

 ### Practicle 14

 #### Develop MathQuest quiz application
-* Ask 10 math questions for elementary school students
+* The app will use a one Activity- quiz Activity
-* The home screen should provide a introduction to the quiz and a button to start the quiz.
+* The home composable should be entry point of app
+  - Which should provide a introduction to the quiz and a button to start the quiz.
 * The quiz should ask 10 questions, one at a time, and provide four answer options for each question.
+  - On click of next button highlight the correct/wrong answer and show next question
+  - Show progress as user answer the questions
-* After the user answers all 10 questions, the app should display a result screen that shows the number of correct answers and the total number of questions.
+* After the user answers all 10 questions, the app should display a result view
+  - Which shows the number of correct answers and the total number of questions.
+  - Show the excellence level based on the score such as poor, good and very good.
-* The result screen should also provide a button to restart the quiz so that the user can play again.Implement day/night theme in Quiz app
+  - Add a button to restart the quiz so that the user can play again.
+* Implement day/night theme in Quiz app
+* You can use images and placeholder to build eye-catchy UI
 * Here's [UI for refrence](https://cdn.dribbble.com/users/2469034/screenshots/8210470/media/f02da6249ee8c25f187432c73d4eec27.png)

 ### Practicle 15
 #### Implement user profile UI
 * Display a user's profile picture, name, and bio.
 * Use placeholder for profile image and dummy profile data.
+* Add day/night theme support
 * Here's [UI for refrence](https://cdn.dribbble.com/userupload/5207044/file/original-ceb3338a4a693f6ab102298dd3745716.jpg?compress=1&resize=1024x768)

 # Networking